Laser Eye Surgery FAQs: About Results and Outcomes

-Can I go blind after Laser Eye Surgery?
+Can I go blind as a result of Laser Eye Surgery?

-Essentially, no. Technically there is an exceedingly small risk of blindness with laser eye surgery but it is lower than the risk of wearing monthly contact lenses for one year, so a risk that everyone seems to accept as perfectly reasonable.
+Technically there is an exceedingly small risk of blindness with laser eye surgery, but it is lower than the risk of wearing monthly contact lenses for one year.

 How long will it take to get back to normal activity — like exercise, showering, working, or flying?

-- Be very careful to avoid any activity that could lead to something touching or poking your eyes.
+- Avoid any activities that could risk anything touching or poking your eyes.

 24 Hours after surgery

-- Take a bath instead of a shower.
-Avoid getting any soap or tap water in your eyes.
+- Take a bath instead of a shower and be careful to avoid soap or water getting in your eyes.

 48 Hours after surgery